Alaska Railroad 557: Preservation

 In 1964, the No. 557 locomotive was sold to Monte Holm, a scrap dealer who owned the Michaelson Steel and Supply Company in Everett, Washington.
 On June 14, 1965, the locomotive was loaded onto the Train Ship Alaska barge, and it was shipped and unloaded in Seattle, and from there, it was towed to Everett.
 Holm withheld No. 557 for preservation, and he moved it to his newly-founded House of Poverty Museum in Moses Lake, Washington for static display purposes.
-The locomotive was parked on a 210-foot private rail line owned by Holm while being paired with a tender from a Copper River and Northwestern locomotive, and it spent more than four decades on static display while several people witnessed it during the museum tours.
-On May 4, 2006, Holm had passed away at the age of 89, and his grandsons, Steven and Larry Rimple, subsequently assumed ownership of his museum relics, including No. 557, and they slowly began selling them off.
+The locomotive was parked on a 210-foot private rail line owned by Holm while being paired with a tender from a Copper River & Northwestern locomotive, and it spent more than four decades on static display while several people witnessed it during the museum tours.
+On May 4, 2006, Holm had died at the age of 89, and his grandsons, Steven and Larry Rimple, subsequently assumed ownership of his museum relics, including No. 557, and they slowly began selling them off.

 In 2011, Jim and Vic Jansen acquired No. 557 from the Holm estate with the hopes of returning the locomotive to Alaska.
 The Jansens are the owners of several Alaska-based transportation companies, and they donated the locomotive to the Alaska Railroad.
 The railroad’s Vice President, Steve Silverstein, who had become aware of No. 557’s significance since 2001, ordered that No. 557 be moved and rehabilitated in Anchorage and be rebuilt for operational purposes.
 In December of that year, the locomotive was removed from display, loaded onto a flatcar, and towed to a harbor in Seattle, where it was loaded into a rail barge to be shipped to Whittier.
-Upon arrival in Whittier on January 3, 2012, No. 557 was towed by two EMD GP40’s toward Anchorage before being unloaded from the flatcar, touching Alaska soil for the first time since 1965.
+Upon arrival in Whittier on January 3, 2012, No. 557 was towed by two EMD GP40s toward Anchorage before being unloaded from the flatcar, touching Alaska soil for the first time since 1965.
 Initially, the locomotive was believed to be in good mechanical condition.
 (Later it was found to have severe wear and in need of a major overhaul.)
 It was stored inside the Anchorage diesel facility until August of that year, when No. 557 was hauled by truck to an engine house in Wasilla, where restoration work would commence.